moyixi123-git/PWOS3/README.md

 ## FAQ

-Q: EXE blocked by antivirus?
+**Q: EXE blocked by antivirus?**

 A: It's packaged by PyInstaller, may trigger false positives.
 Add to trust list or use source code.

-Q: How to configure AI Assistant?
+**Q: How to configure AI Assistant?**

 A: Main menu → AI Assistant → Configure API Key.

+**Q: Where are files saved in scripts?**

+A: Relative paths are based on the PWOS3 program directory, not the `scripts/` directory.

-Q: Missing libraries when running source code?
+**Q: Missing libraries when running source code?**

-A: System will prompt for auto-installation, or run pip install requests psutil cryptography.
+A: System will prompt for auto-installation, or run `pip install requests psutil cryptography`.

+**Q: How to call custom functions?**

+A: After defining a function, use the function name directly to call it, e.g., `calc_sum()`.

 ---

 ## Contributing

 1. Fork this repository
-2. Create branch: git checkout -b feature/xxx
+2. Create branch: `git checkout -b feature/xxx`
-3. Commit: git commit -m 'Add feature'
+3. Commit: `git commit -m 'Add feature'`
-4. Push: git push origin feature/xxx
+4. Push: `git push origin feature/xxx`
 5. Submit Pull Request

 ---